• Skip to primary navigation

 Here’s what you do:

-• First, you make the pickled red onion.
+• Step 1: Make the pickled red onion.

 • If you really like raw red onion, you can skip this step.
 But pickling tames them by mellowing the harsh raw flavor.
 And it’s so easy!
 You just soak slices of red onion in red wine vinegar.
 It helps to do this at least 30 minutes before you want to make the recipe but a day in advance is best.
 Then you can keep any leftovers in a glass jar in the fridge for up to a week.

-• Then you slice the oranges (or whatever citrus you have).
+• Step 2: Slice the oranges (or whatever citrus you have).

 • You’re going to slice off the tops and bottoms and place the orange cut side down.
 Use your knife to cut down along with side of the orange, removing the peel and white pith in strips.
 Flip it over to get any bits you missed on the bottom.
 Make sure all the white pith is removed.
 Cut the orange in half top to bottom.
 Place the halves cut side down and slice into half moons.